The term “balikbayan” (pronounced bah’-lick-beye’-yahn) refers to native Filipinos who have taken up residence in foreign countries.

 - Contact us and we’ll give you some other good reasons to ship with us.

-Once we pick up your balikbayan box, we deliver it to the LIPS loading facility near Chicago, usually within the next 1-3 days.
-During the busy summer months, LIPS loads a cargo container each week.
-At other times of the year, containers are shipped about every other week.
+Once we pick up your balikbayan box, we deliver it to the Makati loading facility near Chicago, usually within the next 1-3 days, where it is loaded into a container for international shipping.

 Each container is sealed and sent by rail to one of the coastal ports in the U.S., from where it will go by ship to the Philippines.

-Once the container has passed through customs in Manila, the container is unsealed and your box is unloaded.
+Once the container has passed through customs in Manila or Cebu, the container is unsealed and your box is unloaded.
 It is then delivered by truck or van to its final destination.

-While no company can guarantee shipping times to the Philippines, currently LIPS boxes are regularly reaching their destinations in about 10 to 14 weeks.
+While no company can guarantee shipping times to the Philippines, currently Makati boxes are regularly reaching their destinations in about 6 to 8 weeks.

 At this time, there is no specific weight restriction per individual balikbayan box.